Serving Communities in South Carolina, Mississippi, Louisiana and Texas

 Application packet is to include:

-• Completed and signed CRC-USDA Grant Application Form
+- Completed and signed USDA Grant Application Form

-• Specific garden supply budget to identify how the funds will be used (to include garden supplies only)
+- Specific garden supply budget to identify how the funds will be used totaling the award amount.

-• Copy of lease or written statement from the owner(s) of the land giving your organization permission to use the land where the community garden will be located (not applicable if the applicant owns the land where the garden will be located)
+- Copy of lease or written statement from the owner(s) giving your organization permission to use the land where the community garden will be located. (not applicable if the applicant owns the land where the garden will be located)

-• Name and contact information of University Extension Service Agent or another qualifying garden educator who has agreed to assist with garden project.
+- Letter from the University Extension Agent or other equivalent qualifying garden educator who has agreed to assist your organization with its garden project.

 Grant Proposals must be complete and submitted by the deadline date to be considered.